 Visual representations of a network of knowledge are particularly important to students and researchers because in order to study material effectively or write a convincing essay or thesis, information must be organized, holistic, relevant, and cited.
 Within Scrintal, one could store notes on lectures or research papers, a list of sources as a bibliography, ideas for an essay topic, or a table of contents outlining a scholarly article.

-The hierarchical structure of a network on the platform can help cultivate a thesis; this feature is not present in Roam to the extent that it exists in Scrintal, because the graphical database that stores Roam notes by title is not permanently editable.
-An important future feature for both platforms would be the ability to annotate documents like scholarly papers; in Roam, you can highlight PDFs but not annotate them, and in Scrintal you can only read them while note-taking.
+The hierarchical structure of a network on the platform can help cultivate a thesis; this feature is not present in Roam Research to the extent that it exists in Scrintal, because the graphical database that stores Roam Research notes by title is not permanently editable.
+An important future feature for both platforms would be the ability to annotate documents like scholarly papers; in Roam Research, you can highlight PDFs but not annotate them, and in Scrintal you can only read them while note-taking.

 Consultant